dchodge/david.io/content/post/sm2_serological assays/index.md

 * Antibodies work: Cells form a tight button (no clumping)
 * Antibodies fail: Cells spread in a fuzzy mat (clumping wins) Find the highest dilution that still prevents clumping = your HI titre.

 The HI assay has endured because it is a wonderfully low-tech and time-tested method.
-No fancy equipment, no biosafety concerns, and you get results in hours.
+No fancy equipment, minimal biosafety concerns, and you get results in hours.
 It's the Swiss Army knife of flu surveillance.

 *The Catch:* Mainly used for flu, though it can be applied to other viruses that hemagglutinate (e.g. historically measles, parainfluenza).
 It's picky about protocol details; different types of red blood cells can affect your numbers.

 ---